chinapedia/wikipedia.abstract.en/Page/Self-propelled_artillery.md

-AS-90_self-propelled_artillery.JPGs firing in Basra, Iraq, 2006.]]
-PzH2000_in_Afghanistan.jpg of the German Army arriving in Afghanistan]] AlabinoTraining0904-34.jpg-S of the Russian Army]]
+s firing in Basra, Iraq, 2006.]] of the German Army arriving in Afghanistan]] -S of the Russian Army]]

 SELF-PROPELLED ARTILLERY (also called MOBILE ARTILLERY or LOCOMOTIVE ARTILLERY) is artillery equipped with its own propulsion system to move towards its target.
 Within the terminology are the self-propelled gun, self-propelled howitzer, self-propelled mortar, and rocket artillery.
 They are high mobility vehicles, usually based on continuous tracks carrying either a large field gun, howitzer, mortar, or some form of rocket/missile launcher.
 They are usually used for long-range indirect bombardment support on the battlefield.